Install From Source

 Compiler and dependencies

-MacOS X users must install Xcode to compile the program.
+MacOS users must install Xcode to compile the program.
 Since C++11 support is necessary, Xcode 8 or later is needed.

 Moreover, compiling XtalOpt requires the following dependencies: